jkauppinen/dotfiles/README.md

 Collection of dotfiles.
-Optimized for Lenovo T420
+Optimized for Thinkpad x260